blbadger/blbadger.github.io/language-discreteness.md

 bo System AskFur
 ```

-or for different models: the trained 70 billion parameter Llama-2 gives for **Mario the idea versus the man** a top-5 representation for `[:, 1:, :]` of
+or for different models: the trained 70 billion parameter Llama-2 gives for **Mario the idea versus the man** a top-5 representation for `[:, 1:, :]` of the first transformer block of

 ```
 Priceww idea versusww man